Starias22/BI-and-Data-Warehousing-Solution-for-E-commerce/tasks/task2.md

 | itemid   | The id of the item (Primary key) |
 | item   | The item (The Matrix, The Alchemist, Baby Shark, THe Lord of the Rings for examples) |

+- In PgAdmin, create the dimension table softcartDimItem

 ![alt text](./../resources/images/softcartDimItem.png)

 ### 4. Design the dimension table softcartDimCountry